amiaphony/xsscharacterstest/README.md

 (づ｡◕‿‿◕｡)づ

-Please add more stuff to it, if any of you find more combinations.
-Let's make XSS chars fuzzing easier for everyone.
+Please let me know if you find more, so I can add more stuff to it.
+Let's make XSS chars fuzzing great again.